fullcalendar/fullcalendar-docs/_docs-v5/event-popover/dayMaxEventRows.md

 ---
-title: eventLimit
+title: dayMaxEventRows
 ---

-Limits the number of events displayed on a day.
+The max number of stacked event levels within a given day.
+This *includes* the +more link if present.
 The rest will show up in a popover.

 <div class='spec' markdown='1'>
 Boolean, Integer. *default:* `false`